Kurayim/8bit-computer/README.md

 This structure demonstrates the principle of modular design, enabling easy expansion, testing, and debugging.
 This diagram is essential for understanding how data flows between the CPU and memory and how external I/O is handled in a basic digital computer system using VHDL.
-As part of this project, we aim to implement all of these blocks entirely in VHDL and verify their operation through simulation, ensuring each module functions correctly before hardware synthesis.<br>
+As part of this project, we aim to implement all of these blocks entirely in VHDL and verify their operation through simulation, ensuring each module functions correctly before hardware synthesis.<br><br>